Increasing Supplier Trust and Innovation

 It works both ways, of course: the company also has to trust the supplier.
 If the company gains access to proprietary knowledge of one of its competitors through a mutual supplier it will probably be difficult to trust that supplier with its own proprietary information.

-I believe Henke and Zhang take a very Vested stance by stressing the importance of win-win collaboration and maximising alignment with innovative suppliers.
+I believe Henke and Zhang take a very Vested stance by stressing the importance of win-win collaboration and maximizing alignment with innovative suppliers.